SUSE/skuba/ci/infra/vmware/README.md

 ## Variables

-`vsphere_datastore` - Provide the datastore to use on the vSphere server `vsphere_datacenter` - Provide the datacenter to use on the vSphere server `vsphere_network` - Provide the network to use on the vSphere server - this network must be able to access the ntp servers and the nodes must be able to reach each other
+`vsphere_datastore_cluster` - Provide the datastore cluster to use on the vSphere server `vsphere_datacenter` - Provide the datacenter to use on the vSphere server `vsphere_network` - Provide the network to use on the vSphere server - this network must be able to access the ntp servers and the nodes must be able to reach each other
 `vsphere_resource_ppol` - Provide the resource pool the machines will be running in